-The Window Watchdog Timer is a 16-bit timer clocked with either the system clock or the independent wake-up oscillator clock, divided by 16,384 or 256.
-The Window Watchdog Timer register is set to a prespecified reload value (stored in WDTREL) in order to allow further variation of the monitored time interval.
-Each time it is serviced by the application software, the Window Watchdog Timer is reloaded.
+The Watchdog Timer is a 16-bit timer clocked with the system clock divided by 16,384 or 256.
+The Watchdog Timer register is set to a prespecified reload value (stored in WDTREL) in order to allow further variation of the monitored time interval.
+Each time it is serviced by the application software, the Watchdog Timer is reloaded and the prescaler is cleared.